Contact us • 0117 377 2444 • office@henleazejuniorschool.org

 Planning and delivery

-We use the Jigsaw scheme as a structure for our PSHE and Relationships lessons throughout the year.
+We use the Kapow scheme as a structure for our PSHE and Relationships lessons throughout the year.
 The whole school assembly programme addresses each theme, and teachers follow up with lessons in class, making use of the resources available online to support them.
 Jigsaw is endorsed by Bristol's Public Health Team and is used in a large number of schools.

 We teach children how to develop healthy relationships with each other both in the taught curriculum and at playtimes.
 We use Circle Time and Drama in classes to enable them talk about and act out their emotional responses to different situations.
 We help them to help each other resolving conflicts, using strategies such as The Three Steps.